Bank of England hikes interest rates to tackle rising prices - KVIA

 “Although the Omicron variant is likely to weigh on near-term activity, its impact on medium-term inflationary pressures is unclear at this stage,” the Bank of England said.

 The world’s most influential central banks responded to the pandemic with massive stimulus efforts.
-But their approaches are now diverging, with the US Federal Reserve signaling three rate hikes next year while the European Central Bank is expected to maintain looser policy.
+But their approaches are now diverging, with the US Federal Reserve signaling three rate hikes next year while the European Central Bank is maintaining looser policy.

+The ECB held rates steady on Thursday as it cut its growth forecast for the eurozone economy in 2022.
+The central bank announced that it would end asset purchases under its €1.85 trillion ($2.1 trillion) pandemic stimulus program in March 2022, but it also said it would step up bond buying under a separate program.

+The end result is that the ECB will reduce the amount of money it’s pumping into the economy from an average of €92 billion ($104 billion) a month this year to roughly half that amount in April 2022, according to Capital Economics.
+Interest rate hikes are not on the horizon at present, despite ECB projections showing inflation is likely to average 3.2% next year, way above the bank’s 2% target.

 The US Federal Reserve announced Wednesday that it will wrap up its stimulus program faster than originally announced, and its updated economic projections show multiple interest rate increases in 2022.